 It’s certainly true that black cats can come in different shades.
 And I don’t mean black cats with white accents like you’d see on a tuxedo cat.
 The only true black breed of cat is a Bombay, but there are several breeds of cats that can have solid black coats.
-From domestic shorthairs, to Maine Coons, Oriental Shorthairs and more, there are quite a few feline breeds both long and short-coated that can be solid black.
+From domestic shorthairs to Maine Coons, Oriental Shorthairs, and more, there are quite a few feline breeds, both long and short-coated, that can be solid black.
 We know that ginger tabbies can get freckles as they age.
 And we often see dogs going gray as they grow old.
-So, what about black cats that start to fade AKA rust?
-If you’ve ever wondered why do black cats rust, I have the answer for you below.
+So, what about black cats that start to fade, also known as rust?
+If you’ve ever wondered why black cats rust, I have the answer for you below.
 Just keep reading!

 Here are some theories as to why black cats rust…